 The predominant view in the literature is that high inequality is harmful for economic growth and increases the informal economy.
 However, the effect of informality on many aspects of a country's economic and social life can be both negative and positive; therefore, it is hard to generalize the overall effect of inequality on informality, and vice versa.

-What is clear is that the role and relative importance of informal, illegal, and underground production strongly affect the consequences of inequality on informality (and vice versa) and, in turn, influence the design and consequences of public policy.
-This emphasizes the need for further research, particularly for focused normative analyses on informality that assess groups of homogenous economies (e.g. OECD, transition, developing).
+What is clear is that the role and relative importance of informal and underground production strongly affect the consequences of inequality on informality (and vice versa) and, in turn, influence the design and consequences of public policy.
+This emphasizes the need for further research, particularly for focused normative analyses on informality that assess groups of similar economies (e.g. OECD, transition, developing).

 © Roberto Dell’Anno